shadabahmed/shadabahmed.github.io/_posts/2022-06-28-smarter-tv-mount.md

 ### Final Setup

 Right now, I crammed the circuit, power supply etc in a cable box.
 I do plan to make it neater.
-Videos(5x speed) of how the whole thing works:
+Videos(5x speed) of the whole setup with TV On/Off function:

 <div class="vid-container row ">
   <div class="vid-border col-xs-6 nopadding">